c0range/plaguebot/README.md

 ```
 In the `token` field, insert your bot secret token obtained from Discord's developer portal.
 For `prefix`, choose your own command symbol like "!" or "$" so it does not conflict with existing bots.
-For `botRole`, put in the id of the role that the server uses to classify bots.
-To get the id, right click on a role and click "Copy ID."
-Doing this will effetively ignore all bot actions to optimize gameplay.

 ## The Game